Most Americans Think Social Media Companies Are Censoring Their Speech And Political News, Pew Survey Says

 — Pew Research Internet (@pewinternet) June 28, 2018

-64% of right-leaning respondents, perhaps unsurprisingly, said that the tech companies supported the views of liberals over conservatives.
-However, 28% of left-leaning respondents agreed with this narrative, while only 16% of Democrats and those inclined leftward said that social media platforms favored the views of conservatives over liberals.
+Sixty-four percent of right-leaning respondents, perhaps unsurprisingly, said that the tech companies supported the views of liberals over conservatives.
+However, 28 percent of left-leaning respondents agreed with this narrative, while only 16 percent of Democrats and those inclined leftward said that social media platforms favored the views of conservatives over liberals.
 This lends some credence to the argument that both conservatives and liberals can agree that there is, at least, a public perception of social media censorship in favor of left-leaning views and news stories.

 This is a sentiment borne out for some time now in the political sphere, with one recent high profile example coming from Republican Senator Ted Cruz as he questioned Facebook CEO Mark Zuckerberg during the latter’s congressional testimony in April of this year.